 Your student is earning college credit while still in high school—that’s a big move!

 Dual Enrollment helps students explore college learning, build confidence, and save time toward a degree.
-Students are expected to follow College policies and expectations, while still benefiting from a strong support system at home and at school.
+As a parent or guardian, your support plays a key role in helping them succeed.

 Help your student take ownership of deadlines, assignments, and communication.
 Students should check their Mid Mich Email daily.
 It’s how they receive official college information.

-Encourage your student to contact their instructor or Mid Mentor directly when questions arise.
+Encourage your student to contact their instructor, Mid Mentor, or high school counselor directly when questions arise.

-Your encouragement helps your student build confidence, independence, and habits to support their success in college and beyond.
+Your encouragement helps your student develop the skills and confidence to succeed in college and beyond.

 Simple steps to help your student start strong.